datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 > 1:101 # generates the sequence of numbers from 1 to 101
 > ~~~
 {: .language-r}

+In the output below, `[81]` indicates that the first value on that line is the 81st item in your result

 > ~~~
 >   [1]   1   2   3   4   5   6   7   8   9  10  11  12  13  14  15  16  17  18  19  20